Hemostasis is a process that attempts to stop the bleeding and keep blood within a damaged blood vessel.

 As noted, coagulation is normally initiated when vessel or tissue injury exposes circulating factor VIIa to tissue factor, which leads to activation of factors IX and X, eventually resulting in limited quantities of thrombin.
 Tissue factor pathway inhibitor mediates the feedback inhibition of the tissue factor-factor VIIa complex, thus leading to decreased activation of both factor IX and X.

-Antithrombin III is a protein synthesized by liver and endothelial cells which binds and directly inactivates thrombin and the other serine proteases (factors IXa, Xa, and XIa).
+Antithrombin III is a protein synthesized by the liver and endothelial cells which binds and directly inactivates thrombin and the other serine proteases (factors IXa, Xa, and XIa).